Accurately simulating core-collapse self-interacting dark matter halos: Introduction

 Modelling DM substructures from first principles, in particular gravothermally collapsing SIDM satellites, is challenging \citep[e.g.][]{Yang_2022D, Zhong_2023, Mace_2024, Palubski_2024}.
-Problems leading to energy non-conservation in $N$-body simulations of the late collapse phase of isolated halos have been explained in detail by \cite{Fischer_2024b}.
-However, a small error in the energy conservation does not necessarily imply that the simulation results are accurate.
-Checking the conservation of total energy can only serve as a diagnostic, but it does not ensure reliable results.
-Instead, it is necessary to run a simulation with a high resolution and parameters tuned to achieve highly accurate results to obtain a benchmark against which other simulations can be tested.
+Problems leading to energy non-conservation in $N$-body simulations of the late collapse phase of isolated halos have been explained in detail in \cite{Fischer_2024b}.
+However, a small error in energy conservation does not necessarily imply that the simulation results are accurate.
+Checking the conservation of total energy can only serve as a diagnostic, but it does not guarantee reliable results.
+Instead, it is necessary to run a simulation with high resolution and parameters tuned to achieve highly accurate results to obtain a benchmark against which other simulations can be tested.

 Several aspects concerning the accuracy of simulations of the gravothermal collapse, such as their convergence behaviour, have not yet been fully investigated.
-Therefore, in this paper, we study the numerical properties of such SIDM simulations using the $N$-body code \textsc{OpenGadget3}.
-In addition, we study qualitative differences arising from the velocity and angular dependence of the SIDM cross-section for a halo in isolation and as a satellite.
-For the latter one, our set-up is motivated by the GD-1 perturber.
+Therefore, for this paper, we studied the numerical properties of such SIDM simulations using the $N$-body code \textsc{OpenGadget3}.
+In addition, we studied the qualitative differences arising from the velocity and angular dependence of the SIDM cross-section for a halo in isolation and as a satellite.
+For the latter, our set-up was motivated by the GD-1 perturber.
 As a result, we comment on how to choose numerical parameters for SIDM simulations.
-Moreover, we show that continuing an SIDM simulation with a too large time step may lead to wrong predictions on the enclosed mass.
-Finally, we demonstrate that a King model provides a good description of the density profile at small radii in the collapse phase and our results can be applied to study strong lensing perturbers.
+Moreover, we show that continuing an SIDM simulation with a too large time step may lead to incorrect predictions on the enclosed mass.
+Finally, we demonstrate that a King model provides a good description of the density profile at small radii in the collapse phase, and our results can be applied to study strong lensing perturbers.

 The remainder of the paper is structured as follows.
 In Sect.~\ref{sec:numerical_setup} we describe the numerical set-up of this study.
 The results of isolated halo simulations are presented in Sect.~\ref{sec:results1}, followed by Sect.~\ref{sec:results2} with a presentation of the findings when the halo is evolved in an external potential.
-In Sect.~\ref{sec:discussion}, we discuss the limitations of our simulations as well as directions to continue this research.
+In Sect.~\ref{sec:discussion} we discuss the limitations of our simulations as well as directions to continue this research.
 Finally, we summarise and conclude in Sect.~\ref{sec:conclusion}.
+Additional information is provided in the appendices.